shift-xd/The-Weather-Gian-/README.md

 # The-weather-gian

 A Weather Monitoring system that is actually housed in a house lol !
+The Name Gian is inspired from the cartoon DORAEMON THE CHARACTER GIAN is well known , i dont know why i used it but it sounded right lol :) it has various sensors the returns predictions and values to your phone via a html website it can estimate rain propability to everything it can acc to your creativity :X
 ## Full render

 <img width="3464" height="2135" alt="Picsart_26-05-19_11-39-04-554" src="https://github.com/user-attachments/assets/59a19f44-f074-49c9-b780-17e2ac3669d5" />